DataCritica/cookiecutter-data-journalism/README.md

 - Automates the creation of a [virtual environment](#python-virtual-environment) in order to make an isolated and reproducible data project.

-- Installs useful [python packages](#python-packages) during data analysis: pandas, numpy and plotly.
+- Installs useful [python packages](#python-packages) during data analysis like pandas.

 - Initializes a local [git](#initializa-git) repository for the purpose of managing a version control of the project.